The Sorceress' Revolt

 The salt smugglers were stunned by the roar of the cannon and froze in place, too terrified to move.
 The Imperial Guard cavalry unit rushed to the scene, and more salt smugglers were cut down.
 The Imperial Guard were well-supplied with oil and gunpowder, which they’d carried with them from Chō Ran’s estate in Xiangzhou.
 There was more than enough for this battle.

 “This is bad,” Tanshi said from horseback.
 He couldn’t find Ryū Gen anywhere.
-He dismounted to grab a gun from a fallen soldier, then jumped onto a nearby Imperial Guard’s horse.
+He dismounted to grab a small cannon from a fallen soldier, then jumped onto a nearby Imperial Guard’s horse.
 "Giddyap!"
 He kicked the horse’s sides to get it moving.

 The attack threw the estate into chaos.
 Men and women ran down the halls with their arms around each other, crouched down like they were trying to hide.
 The halls were brightly lit, revealing a few dozen guards and soldiers so drunk that they couldn’t stand under their own power.
 Rai Ingyō, distraught, found himself surrounded by women from the Inner Palace seeking protection.
 The women hugged each other and burst into tears.